Switzerland-MQP-2022/DDQN-Model-Complexity-Analysis/README.md

  - Right after the imports adjust the model parameters as you see fit
  - run all the code modules
  - Note: once you run the "Create and Initialize Environment" module if you ever need to re-run the modules, you will have to restart the runtime

+## IndexModel Folder

+### On Google Colab
+ - Open the IndexModel/GoogleColabModel.ipynb Jupyter notebook up with Google Colab, either through uploading it from your computer or connecting via GitHub
+ - Set the Runtime environment as you see fit
+ - On the left-hand toolbar, click on the folder icon(should be at the bottom).
+This will allow you to upload files
+ - Upload the data/IndexFundsData.csv file, and the IndexModel/trading_env.py file to the main folder
+ - Run all the code modules
+ - when prompted allow access to your Google Drive, as that is where it will save the results
+ - right after the Google Drive prompt are all the model parameters, adjust them how you see fit.
+ - Note: once you run the "Create and Initialize Environment" module if you ever need to re-run the modules, you will have to restart the runtime

+### On a PC
+ - Open the data/CreateIndexFundDataSet.ipynb Jupyter Notebook with your desired Jupyter IDE, we used PyCharm and the Jupyter Notebook web application
+ - Run all the modules, and make sure it doesn't crash
+ - Open the IndexModel/PC_DDQ_LearningModel.ipynb Jupyter Notebook
+ - Right after the imports adjust the model parameters as you see fit
+ - run all the code modules
+ - Note: once you run the "Create and Initialize Environment" module if you ever need to re-run the modules, you will have to restart the runtime

+## IndexIntradayModel Folder

+### On Google Colab
+ - Open the IndexIntradayModel/GoogleColabModel.ipynb Jupyter notebook up with Google Colab, either through uploading it from your computer or connecting via GitHub
+ - Set the Runtime environment as you see fit
+ - On the left-hand toolbar, click on the folder icon(should be at the bottom).
+This will allow you to upload files
+ - Upload the data/IndexFundsDataIntraday.csv file, and the IndexIntradayModel/trading_env.py file to the main folder
+ - Run all the code modules
+ - when prompted allow access to your Google Drive, as that is where it will save the results
+ - right after the Google Drive prompt are all the model parameters, adjust them how you see fit.
+ - Note: once you run the "Create and Initialize Environment" module if you ever need to re-run the modules, you will have to restart the runtime

+### On a PC
+ - Open the data/CreateIndexFundIntradayDataSet.ipynb Jupyter Notebook with your desired Jupyter IDE, we used PyCharm and the Jupyter Notebook web application
+ - Run all the modules, and make sure it doesn't crash
+ - Open the IndexIntradayModel/PC_DDQ_LearningModel.ipynb Jupyter Notebook
+ - Right after the imports adjust the model parameters as you see fit
+ - run all the code modules
+ - Note: once you run the "Create and Initialize Environment" module if you ever need to re-run the modules, you will have to restart the runtime

 ## FXModel Folder